erwinel/sn_typings_server_scoped/README.md

 - [ ] Move contents of `dist` folder to root of repository.
 - [ ] Move `.vscode/ServiceNow.code-snippets` to `dist` folder.
 - [ ] Add documentation for ServiceNow.code-snippets.
+- [ ] Replace `compilerOptions.lib` settings of tsconfig with equivalent of `es3` and perhaps update `compilerOptions.target` setting.